Are you using the upright row to increase your shoulder size and muscle?

 Therefore, trying upright row exercises with dysfunctional posture is a sure recipe for disaster or in this case, excruciating pain.

-Instead, focus on the next few exercises, which are all great upright row alternatives:
+Instead, focus on the next few exercises, which are all the best upright row alternatives:

 It may not increase trap hypertrophy significantly but does increase muscle mass in similar muscle groups to the upright row.

-If you want to increase posterior deltoid, trap and rhomboid hypertrophy, this is an excellent movement.
+If you want to increase posterior deltoid, upper trapezius, and rhomboid hypertrophy, this is an excellent movement.

-For those looking to build serious boulder for shoulder and huge traps, this is the Olympic weightlifting movement you need.
+For those looking to build serious boulder for shoulder and huge traps, this is well known Olympic weightlifting movement you need to add to your training program.

 This exercise offers some of the benefits of the high pull but also works the shoulder pressing and external rotation that ultimately makes the movement well balanced.